KhronosGroup/glTF/specification/2.0/README.md

 This specification does not define size and style of non-triangular primitives (such as POINTS or LINES) at this time, and applications may use various techniques to render these primitives as appropriate.
 However, the following recommendations are provided for consistency:

-* POINTS and LINES should have widths of 1px in screen space.
+* POINTS and LINES should have widths of 1px in viewport space.
 * For LINES with `NORMAL` and `TANGENT` properties, render with standard lighting including normal maps.
 * For POINTS or LINES with no `TANGENT` property, render with standard lighting but ignore any normal maps on the material.
 * For POINTS or LINES with no `NORMAL` property, don't calculate lighting and instead output the `COLOR` value for each pixel drawn.